ropensci/roweb3/content/blog/2022-11-16-save-ggplot2-targets/index.md

 [1] "simple_plot.png"
 ```

-We only got `"simple_plot.png"` because the target in itself only stores the filepath to the actual saved file.
+We only got `"simple_plot.png"` because the target in itself only stores the file path to the actual saved file.
 So to visualize it, we need to go into the folder and open the file:

 {{< figure src = "simple_plot.png" alt = "Scatter plot representing mileage of cars in function of number of cylinders based on the mtcars dataset" >}}